 - Cover the dough and rest for at least 15 minutes.

-- After resting time, knead it once again to smooth out and divide the dough into equal parts.
+- After resting, knead it once again to smooth out and divide the dough into equal parts.

 - Make a smooth ball and flatten it out between your palm.